ziyang-ning/WinoCNN/README.md

 NOTE: Report Results are created with the input image `A = imread('2424_pic.jpg');` due to the size limitations of the Verilog SRAM.

 ## Verilog
 All Verilog modules are inside the `/verilog` directory, the testbenches are inside the `/testbench` directory and Verdi signals configurations are saved as `signal.rc` files.
-Explanation of what each module perform can be found inside of the project report.
+Explanation of what each module perform can be found inside of the project report. `\test1` and `\test2` contains the input and output for the two seperate test.

+## Verilog file explaination:

+`CIM_mem_top.sv`: connects CIM, SRAM, output memory controller `CIM.sv`: code for computer-near-memory blcok `data_controller.sv`: code for data controller `data_mem_controller_top.sv`: connects data controller, input memory and input memory controller `main_controler.sv`: code for main controller `newPE.sv`: processing element
+`output_mem_top.sv`: connects output memory and output controllers `SRAM.v`: code for SRAM
+`top.v`: top level design
+`weight_controller.sv`: code for weight controller `weight_mem_controller_top.sv`: connects weight controller, input memory and input memory controller

 ## HOW TO RECREATE REPORT RESULT: